INTRODUCING KEEPING KETO

 - Net Carbs = 5%

-As you can see in the screenshot below, when selecting Keeping Keto, your main odometer on the tracking screen will record your daily Calories, and your secondary metrics will show your Macros for Fat, Net Carbs and Protein.
+As you can see in the screenshot below, when selecting Keeping Keto, your main odometer on the tracking screen will record your daily Net Carbs, and your secondary metrics will show your Macros for Fat, and Protein as well as your Calories.

 So … the first big question - Is Keto Right for You?